t41372/Open-LLM-VTuber/README.md

 - Linux

 ### Recent Feature Updates
+- [Jul 11, 2024] Added FunASR with SenseVoiceSmall speech recognition model.
-- [Jul 7, 2024] Totally untested Docker support with Nvidia GPU passthrough (no mac, no amd)
+- [Jul 7, 2024] Totally untested Docker support with Nvidia GPU passthrough (no Mac, no AMD)
 - [Jul 6, 2024] Support for Chinese 支持中文 and probably some other languages...
 - [Jul 6, 2024] WhisperCPP with macOS GPU acceleration.
-Dramatically decreased latency on mac
+Dramatically decreased latency on Mac
 - ...

 ## Implemented Features